wesleyboar/DS-User-Guide/user-guide/docs/usecases/haan/usecase-2.md

 Groups and Tags can be exported using the Export Tags/Groups option in the pull-down menu.
 You can export to your local machine or to a folder in DesignSafe.
 This export option will generate one json file and also separate csv files for each group in the Gallery.

-### Citations and Licensing
+### References

-* Please cite Kijewski-Correa et al. (2021) to acknowledge PRJ-3349 StEER - 10 December 2021 Midwest Tornado Outbreak.
+* Kijewski-Correa et al. (2021) for PRJ-3349 StEER - 10 December 2021 Midwest Tornado Outbreak.
-* Please cite <a href="https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246" target="_blank">Rathje et al. (2017)</a> to acknowledge the use of DesignSafe resources.